maximilianh/crisporWebsite/manual/manual.md

 Notes on off-target cleavage {#offs}
 ============================

-Off-target effects are clearly a controversial topic.
+Off-target effects are a somewhat controversial topic.
 On the one hand, cleavage at unintended locations in the genome is a major concern, it is important enough to get mentioned in [newspaper articles](https://www.nytimes.com/2015/11/15/magazine/the-crispr-quandary.html) and